Rei-SwitchBot/faq/en-us/Bot.md

 5. Place the Bot near a Hub mini or Ceiling Light.

-6. Please turn off the Cloud Service and then turn it on again.
+6. Please turn off the Third-party Service and then turn it on again.

 7. If you are using the Bot only within Bluetooth range, please restart the Bluetooth function and try again within Bluetooth range.